DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 ## The Death of Firefox Support

-As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US government-run websites.
+As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/), the US Web Design System mandates official support for browsers exceeding 2% usage on US government-run websites.
 A similar requirement is [set by the British government](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
 As he suggests, it may be a lot sooner than we expect that Firefox loses consideration for compatibility during development.
 I very much recommend reading his article for discussion on the topic.

 ## Taking Action

 You're likely wondering what you can do.
 The answer is simple: support healthy competition and use a browser based on something other than Chromium.
 The best bet would be using Firefox or something based on it.
 Firefox is free, open-source, available on most platforms, and Mozilla has largely shown a commitment to both the user and the web (though not without their stumbles).

 If you're coming from one of the more flashy 'cutting edge' Chromium browsers like Arc or Opera GX, then [Zen](https://zen-browser.app) will provide a very similar experience.
-If you're looking for something with privacy in mind like Brave or the DuckDuckGo browser, then you can try [LibreWolf](https://librewolf.net) or [Mullvad Browser](https://mullvad.net/browser).
+If you're looking for something with privacy in mind, like Brave or the DuckDuckGo browser, then you can try [LibreWolf](https://librewolf.net) or [Mullvad Browser](https://mullvad.net/browser).
 If you require anonymity or need to avoid censorship, then you might consider the [Tor Browser](https://www.torproject.org).
 Otherwise, you can also check out [Waterfox](https://www.waterfox.net), [IceCat](https://www.gnu.org/software/gnuzilla/), [Pale Moon](https://www.palemoon.org), [Floorp](https://floorp.app), [Mercury](https://thorium.rocks/mercury), and all the other assorted forks that exist.

 If WebKit is more your style, then Kagi's [Orion Browser](https://kagi.com/orion) is looking promising and has native extension support.
 You can also check out [GNOME Web (Epiphany)](https://apps.gnome.org/en-GB/Epiphany/).